American Airlines must face revived lawsuit over delayed baggage

 The 9th U.S. Circuit Court of Appeals in San Francisco said Hayley Hickcox-Huffman could pursue her proposed class action on behalf of other travelers, because federal law did not pre-empt her state law-based breach-of-contract claim.

-American spokesman Matt Miller said the Fort Worth, Texas-based carrier, which merged with US Airways in 2013, is reviewing its legal options.
-The plaintiff's lawyers did not immediately respond to requests for comment.
+American, which merged with US Airways in 2013, did not immediately respond to requests for comment.
+The plaintiff's lawyers did not immediately respond to similar requests.

 Carriers say baggage fees, typically $25 for the first bag, help keep base fares low and let passengers decide which add-ons to buy.
 Critics say the fees disguise the true cost of flying.

-American collected $1.12 billion in baggage fees last year, more than any other U.S. carrier, and more than one-quarter of the $4.18 billion collected by all U.S. carriers, the Department of Transportation said on Tuesday.
+American collected $1.12 billion in baggage fees last year, more than one-quarter of the $4.18 billion collected by all U.S. carriers, the Department of Transportation said on Tuesday.

 Hickcox-Huffman sued US Airways to recover a $15 fee, after her bag did not show up following a May 2009 flight to San Luis Obispo, California, from Colorado Springs, Colorado.